pydanny/pydanny.github.com/posts2013/2013-03-02-not-using-paypal.rst

 In talking to authors and entrepreneurs, we've just heard (and read) too many horror stories.
 For merchants of non-fungible goods such as digital goods like the e-book I co-authored, PayPal seems even less trustworthy.

 Which means using PayPal places us at an unacceptable risk.
-We simply don't have the deep pockets to deal with PayPal freezing our funds for sales lost from a more reliable distribution system such as Stripe_ that powers our sales through _Gumroad.
+We simply don't have the deep pockets to deal with PayPal freezing our funds for sales lost from a more reliable distribution system such as Stripe_ that powers our sales through Gumroad_.

 .. _Stripe: https://stripe.com
 .. _Gumroad: https://gumroad.com